canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 <summary>
 Detailed description
 </summary>
 This is a screenshot of the prototyped Contact page pattern.
 The top section of the page lists the types of payments you can sign up to receive by direct deposit.
 The online channel is the featured method for setting up or changing direct deposit and bank details.
 A large green button labelled Sign in to My Account is the primary call-to-action button.
-Next are other options: a link to Register and a link to MyCRA mobile application.
+Next are other options: a link to Register and a link to My<abbr title="Canada Revenue Agency">CRA</abbr> mobile application.
 Then a heading indicates Other ways to set up direct deposit or change bank details.
 There are 3 options: By phone, In person, By mail.
 Each is an expand/collapse field that defaults to the closed position so that the user must select one method to open the field and display additional details.</p>
 </details>
 <br>